 Within a few business days of submitting your request for registration, you will receive an invoice in US dollars from Creation Ministries International–US (the tour organizer) for the tour cost for you and any travel companions for which you registered.
 The link to pay the invoice will take you to PayPal, but you do not have to have a PayPal account to pay with a credit card.
 If you want to pay from your bank account, you will need to set up a PayPal account and link it to your bank account.
 You will pay in US dollars and PayPal will charge you in your own local currency based upon the exchange rate at that time, plus currency conversion fees.

 Places will be assigned on a first come, first served basis, and subject to room availability.

-Once you have paid the deposit, parts of the tour are immediately booked and confirmed and are non-refundable.
+Once you have paid, parts of the tour are immediately booked and confirmed and are non-refundable.
 For this reason, full refunds are not available.
 Creation Ministries International urges all participants to purchase travel insurance as it is not provided by us nor the tour company.
 (Note: many credit card companies offer travel insurance if you use their cards to book your trip.
 Check with your card provider.)

 The tour may be canceled for reasons beyond CMI’s control, such as a level 4 travel advisory that advises not to travel to Israel, acts of war, natural disasters, pandemics, or an act of God.
 If this occurs, the tour company will charge a $200 cancellation fee and issue a travel voucher that will be valid for two years from the original start date of the tour.
 This voucher will cover the total cost of the tour only (not airfare), including the $200 cancellation fee, for the recommencement of the CMI tour at a future date.
 If Creation Ministries International cannot recommence the tour for any reason, travelers holding vouchers will be able to work directly with the local tour company on a standing coach basis to attend a similar tour at no additional cost.